 Accommodation: something for everyone.
 From Hosteling Internationals to high end hotels, cheap campsites and backpacker lodges.
 Prices from US$18-20 (dorms) to US$45 for singles.

-Average cost: Staying at a campsite, cooking own food and getting around on foot/hitchhiking will run you less than $40/day.
+Average cost: Staying at a campsite, cooking own food and getting around on foot/hitchhiking will cost you less than US$40/day.
 Stay at a hostel, cook in the kitchen and get around on a backpacker bus for US$40-60/day.
 Long term discounts are of course available.

-Drugs, cigarettes and alcohol: Legendary beer, drinking laws vary from province to province, but usually cost is cheap.
+Local poisons for the body: Legendary beer, drinking laws vary from province to province, but usually cost is cheap.
 Cigarettes are heavily taxed and smoking is banned in public gatherings, nightclubs (again differs in provinces).
 Pot is widely available and Vancouver’s ‘pot block’ is a must see.
-It is still illegal though, but as long as you don’t act like an ass, even the cops won’t care.
+It is still illegal though, but as long as you don’t act like an ass, the cops probably won’t care.
 "Pot Cafes” can be found in Toronto and Vancouver.
 Just remember this isn’t Amsterdam so it’s not offered on the menu.

 Miss at your peril: (stay away from the crowds) - 'Highlight of Independent Travel'